nats-io/k8s/helm/charts/nats/README.md

 helm upgrade --install nats nats/nats --devel
 ```

+## 1.x Beta Upgrade Notes
+- If using `1.0.0-beta.2` or lower with JetStream enabled, upgrade to `1.0.0-beta.3` first

 ## Values

 There are a handful of explicitly defined options which are documented with comments in the [values.yaml](values.yaml) file.